Images of Thailand

 Day 13 - Chiang Mai - morning at leisure and end of tour

-Photographic themes: processing and editing by Gary, markets, local people
+Photographic themes: processing and editing, markets, local people

 Extra nights in Bangkok prior to or Chiang Mai after your tour are available on request.